-Ah January.
+Ah January resolution.
 The month after all the fun stuff.
 We spent the whole of November to December listening to adverts about mega gooey cheese, buying 27483937 more presents than you need to buy and frozen party foods.
 We ate mega dinners, sat in our PJs and drank alcohol and snacked on everything in sight.
 (Or was that just me?)

 Now, the very same media that told us we could defo eat 25 duck vol au vents washed down with two bottles of Baileys whilst watching The Holiday and Love Actually one after the other is now hell bent on telling us all about the joys of low calorie frying sprays, meal replacement drinks, discount gym memberships and saving money.
 Of course, media, of course you’re doing that.
 You’re supposed to be aspirational, right?
 Well STOP MOVING THE GOALPOSTS!!!
 Anyway… back to my point.